 Beginning July 1, all new students enrolling in the district for the first time — along with children entering pre-kindergarten, kindergarten, and grades 1, 3, 5, 7, 9, and 11 in the fall — will be required to have a health exam.

-Other changes for students include vision screening for distance and near vision acuity as well as hearing screening within 6 months of admission to school and for students in pre-kindergarten, kindergarten, and grades 1, 3, 5, 7 and 11.
+Other changes for students include vision screening for distance and near vision acuity as well as hearing screening for students in pre-kindergarten, kindergarten, and grades 1, 3, 5, 7 and 11 and new students within 6 months of admission to school.

 In addition, girls in grades 5 and 7, and boys in grade 9 will require scoliosis screenings.